kahmali/meteor-restivus/README.md

   - Default: `'api'`
   - The base path for your API.
 If you use 'api' and add a route called 'users', the URL will be `https://yoursite.com/api/users/`.
-- `prettyJson`
-  - Default: `false`
-  - If true, render formatted JSON in responses.
 - `onLoggedIn`
   - Default: `undefined`
   - A hook that runs once a user has been successfully logged into their account via the `/login` endpoint.
 You can access `this.user` from within the function you define, and any returned data will be added to the response body as `data.extra` (coming soon).